Empirical Frequency Stabilization

-This law provides insight into how random phenomena and events behave on a larger scale.
+This idea provides insight into how random phenomena and events behave when viewed on a larger scale.

-The events considered under the law of chance are inherently random events, meaning their outcomes are unpredictable when viewed individually.
+The events considered under empirical frequency stabilization are inherently random events, meaning their outcomes are unpredictable when viewed individually.

-However, as the experiment is repeated multiple times, the relative frequency of an outcome gradually converges towards its probability.
+However, as the experiment is repeated multiple times, the relative frequency of an outcome gradually converges toward its probability.

-When only a small number of observations are available, the law of chance may not provide reliable predictions.
+When only a small number of observations are available, this stabilization effect may not provide reliable predictions.

-The law of chance is a powerful statistical tool for understanding and predicting the behavior of random phenomena when dealing with a large number of events or observations.
+Empirical frequency stabilization is a useful conceptual tool for understanding and describing the behavior of random phenomena when dealing with a large number of events or observations.
 However, it does not apply to all random events.
 For example, it cannot be applied to situations where events are dependent, meaning that one outcome influences the next.

 A Practical Example

-Consider the classic example of a coin toss, often used to demonstrate the law of chance in statistics.
+Consider the classic example of a coin toss, often used to illustrate empirical frequency stabilization in statistics.

 When I toss a coin, there are two possible outcomes: heads or tails.